 It’s important to get the right waterless dog shampoo product for your pet, especially if they have any allergies or skin conditions.
-Check the package to see what it’s best suited for and if in any doubt, go for a product that is suitable for sensitive canine skins or clearly states it is suitable for all skin types.
-A mild formula is also the best product to opt for if you are going to be using your dry dog shampoo on a regular basis as anything harsher can strip your dog’s coat of natural oils and dry his skin out.
+Check the package to see what it’s best suited for and if in any doubt, go for a product that is suitable for sensitive canine skin or clearly states it is suitable for all skin types.
+A mild formula is also the best product to opt for if you are going to be using your dry dog shampoo on a regular basis as anything harsher can strip your dog’s coat of natural oils and dry their skin out.

 - Skin conditioners

-Make your dry bath for dogs work harder by opting for a product that also contains skin nourishing properties.
+Make your dry bath for dogs work harder by opting for a product that also contains skin-nourishing properties.
 Make sure you go for natural conditioners such as coconut or aloe vera so you don’t actually irritate the skin.

 - Flea treatment-friendly

 Make sure your waterless dog shampoo won’t interfere with your pet’s regular topical flea treatments.
 Check the label to ensure it won’t dilute any topical treatment’s effectiveness.